manjunathrreddy/cdh_docker/README.md

 		 				-p 38319:38319 \
  						-t dgreco/cm5:v1

-* This container will start a cloudere manager service that could use for creating all the services you need.
+* This container will start a Cloudera Manager service that you can use for creating all the services you need.